 • Will I need to pay a deposit or advance?
 Some companies will require a deposit upfront, typically 25%.
 Check that your deposit will be protected should anything happen to the company before your wardrobe is fitted.

 • Is there a guarantee included?
-Some brands’ fitted wardrobes come with a 10-year or even 12-year guarantee.
-Others offer a much shorter one so you’re only protected for faults soon after installation.
+Some brands’ fitted wardrobes have a 10-year or even 12-year guarantee.
+Others offer a much shorter one, so you’re only protected for faults soon after installation.

 • Will I need to pay extra for delivery or installation?
 If you're going for semi-bespoke furniture, you may need to either install it yourself or pay a professional for installation.
 However, you may be able to save on delivery fees by getting it home yourself.